scikit-bio/scikit-bio/doc/source/_templates/autosummary/class.rst

+{% This template was modified from autosummaries default format %}
 {{ fullname | escape | underline}}

+{% We need a list of the built-ins that we implemented, not the default ones %}
 {% set built_in_methods = []  %}
 {% for item in all_methods %}
    {% if (item not in ['__class__',